Department Divisions and Clinical Subspecialties

 Division of Reproductive Endocrinology

 The Reproductive Endocrinology section is responsible for the establishment of policies and the evaluation and treatment of infertility and endocrinopathies involving female reproductive functions.
 Particular interests are dysmenorrhea, infertility, tubal microscopy, hyperprolactinemia and polycystic ovarian disease.
 Special endocrine clinics are supported by an endocrinology laboratory service.
 Electives for both senior medical students and residents are offered.
 A yearly endocrinology course is presented.
-The division works both in The Medical Center of Louisiana and in their private offices.
 Residents rotate through the private office (The Fertility Institute of New Orleans), which broadens the house officers’ exposure to different patients.

 Division of Gynecologic Oncology